Do you have a bulletproof customer insight strategy? Here’s how to develop an effective strategy for growing your business.

 Use Customer Insights to Build Better Products

 Customer insights are particularly useful when you are developing a new product.
 Many companies usually feel that they know enough about their industry and product.
-They will go ahead and roll it said product based on only their knowledge.
+They will go ahead and roll out said product based on only their knowledge.
 This is so dangerous.
 Without finding out what your intended customer wants, you might deliver a product that is way off the mark.
 In other words, “what got you here, won’t get you there”.
 This infographic shows you just how businesses are integrating customer input into their product development.

 (Image Courtesy of IBM Big Data Hub)